-Fig. 10(b) shows the $\rho{SUS}$ of the pair-wise SUS scheduler and the proposed scheduler.
-The simulation shows that the proposed scheduler outperforms the pair-wise SUS scheduler in all cases, and $\rho$ increases with the increase of users.
-The pair-wise SUS scheduler removes users with high channel correlation one-by-one, and therefore the selection process of the
+Fig. 10(b) shows the ρ{SUS} of the pair-wise SUS scheduler and the proposed scheduler.
+The simulation shows that the proposed scheduler outperforms the pair-wise SUS scheduler in all cases, and ρ increases with the increase of users.
+The pair-wise SUS scheduler removes users with high channel correlation one-by-one, and therefore the selection process of the scheduler may reach a local optimum.
+On the other hand, the proposed scheduler selects users together, and therefore the global optimal value of the MIQCQP formulation can be

-Fig. 10.
-Performance comparison between the proposed scheduler and the pair-wise SUS scheduler.
+Fig. 10: Performance comparison between the proposed scheduler and the pair-wise SUS scheduler.